FarzanaSK/BorrowCalc_BDD_V001/BowserCalc_BDD_V001_ReadME.txt

 4.steps - BorrowCalc_BDD_V001\src\test\java\steps\BorrowCalcSteps.java
  This is the java implementation layer where the test case steps will have their corresponding java methods.

 The test cases are run from the runner file.
+(Right Click on the BrowserCalcRunner.java file , Run As-> TestNG Test).